david-dick/firefox-marionette/README.md

 - nightly - only allow a [nightly release](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) to be launched.
 This defaults to "0" (off).
 - port - if the "host" parameter is also set, use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox via the specified port.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH).
 - page\_load - a shortcut to allow directly providing the [page\_load](https://metacpan.org/pod/Firefox::Marionette::Timeouts#page_load) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - profile - create a new profile based on the supplied [profile](https://metacpan.org/pod/Firefox::Marionette::Profile).
-NOTE: firefox ignores any changes made to the profile on the disk while it is running.
+NOTE: firefox ignores any changes made to the profile on the disk while it is running, instead, use the [set\_pref](https://metacpan.org/pod/Firefox::Marionette#set_pref) and [clear\_pref](https://metacpan.org/pod/Firefox::Marionette#clear_pref) methods to make changes while firefox is running.
 - profile\_name - pick a specific existing profile to automate, rather than creating a new profile.
 [Firefox](https://firefox.com) refuses to allow more than one instance of a profile to run at the same time.
 Profile names can be obtained by using the [Firefox::Marionette::Profile::names()](https://metacpan.org/pod/Firefox::Marionette::Profile#names) method.
-NOTE: firefox ignores any changes made to the profile on the disk while it is running.
+NOTE: firefox ignores any changes made to the profile on the disk while it is running, instead, use the [set\_pref](https://metacpan.org/pod/Firefox::Marionette#set_pref) and [clear\_pref](https://metacpan.org/pod/Firefox::Marionette#clear_pref) methods to make changes while firefox is running.
 - reconnect - an experimental parameter to allow a reconnection to firefox that a connection has been discontinued.
 See the survive parameter.
 - script - a shortcut to allow directly providing the [script](https://metacpan.org/pod/Firefox::Marionette::Timeout#script) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - seer - this option is switched off "0" by default.
 When it is switched on "1", it will activate the various speculative and pre-fetch options for firefox.
 NOTE: that this option only works when profile\_name/profile is not specified.